-The Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 decoupled the District of Columbia's estate tax exclusion threshold from the federal level that was set by Public Law 115-97, Tax Cuts and Jobs Act of 2017 at \$11.18 million and establishes the District's threshold to \$5.6 million for a decedent whose death occurs on or after January 1, 2018.
+The District government, through the Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 once again decoupled the District of Columbia's estate tax exclusion threshold from the federal level in response to the TCJA and established the District's threshold to \$5.6 million (the pre-TCJA level) for a decedent whose death occurs on or after January 1, 2018.
 The estate tax threshold will be increased annually, subject to inflation.
-The District's tax collections would decrease without the amendment.
-Estates of decedents who died January 1, 2019 - December 31, 2019 have an exclusion amount of \$5,681,760.